ocean-data-challenges/2020a_SSH_mapping_NATL60/README.md

 ## Motivation

 The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps from partial satellite altimetry observations.
 This data challenge follows an _Observation System Simulation Experiment_ framework: "Real" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
 Satellite observations are simulated by sampling the reference simulation based on realistic orbits of past, existing or future altimetry satellites.
+A baseline reconstruction method is provided (see below) and the practical goal of the challenge is to beat this baseline according to scores also described below and in Jupyter notebooks.

 ### Reference simulation
 The reference simulation is the NATL60 simulation based on the NEMO model.
 The simulation is run without tidal forcing.